The Ultimate Declutter Your Home Checklist

 Decluttering the Bathroom

-- Makeup (old/expired, those seasonal colors that you never use)
+- Makeup (old/expired, those seasonal colors that you never use, check the expiration dates)

 - Paper Products (toilet paper, cotton rounds, flushable wipes, tampons/pads, kleenex)